isotopsweden/wp-flypress/README.md

 ## Usage

 Example configuration for using the built in adapter for AWS S3 with [Minio](https://minio.io/) locally.
-Endpoint constant is not needed when using real AWS S3.
+Region and endpoint constant is optional.

 ```php
 /* Flypress */